 This is the kind of science we believe in, simple natural formulations engineered with honest intentions to produce progressive, safe products - sort of like alchemy, although if it were actual alchemy we may not be having this conversation.

-Aqua – Pure sterilized (that’s right the hard stuff) water adds moisture to formulations.
+Aqua – Pure sterilised water (the hard stuff) adds moisture to formulations.